forwinder15/learndiesels/content/posts/2019-05-09--10-signs-and-symptoms-of-a-worn-out-diesel-engine/index.md

 Other issues from wear in the turbo system can include, clamps/hoses and the intercooler.
 When these wear down it causes leaks and will significantly diminish the value of the compressed air.
 All of these issues will cause a huge loss in power so that makes this easy to spot.
 Run an intercooler leak down test to check this and look to tighten those loose clamps.

 During a usual inspection of the turbo, you can remove the intake hose connected to the turbo and spin the turbine and see how much movement it has to the sides.
 There is a spec for this.
 You can tell if it has too much pretty easily.
+Below is a picture of one that had excessive movement.

 ![unsplash.com](./turbo.jpg)